Left in the Rain: A Melaka Couple's Unseen Struggle

 "We are waiting for generous and compassionate donors.
 Until now, no one has contributed.
 We still have hope that someone will see our suffering and save our lives."

 They beg not for pity, but for presence.
-For someone to walk through their leaking doorway, see the buckets of rainwater, smell the mildew, and recognize that survival here is an act of daily courage.
-If you can donate, share their campaign, or connect them with a reliable aid organization, please take a step.
-Let’s prove that no one should have to live like this, unseen and unheard.
+For someone to walk through their leaking doorway, see the buckets of rainwater, smell the mildew, and recognise that survival here is an act of daily courage.
+If you can donate, share their campaign, or connect them with a reliable aid organisation, please take a step.
+Let's prove that no one should have to live like this, unseen and unheard.